Davidian36/NodeJS-challenge/README.md

   - $ sudo docker run -d --name mysql --network internal-bridge mysql/mysql-server:latest

-PD: You'll need to allow the Docker subscription container IP in the myql settings to be able to connect to the mysql container or to a local mysql server in the host machine
+PD: You'll need to allow the Docker subscription container IP in the mysql settings to be able to connect to the mysql container or to a local mysql server in the host machine

 The meaningfull dependencies used are: